 - You can create content on your website that follows a funnel system.

-- Follow a tedious system to create an awesome low maintenance but profitable marketing funnel.
+In actuality, it’s just a step by step process to create a low but profitable marketing funnel.

 Understanding Your Audiences